Convert more leads and retain customers with chat insights

 Before our upload process begins with a manual trigger, we first want to upload the CSV file of data into our cloud-based storage tool (we use Google Drive).
 Once the file is ready, we run the workflow to pull data from the file and the file ID, and trigger the third stage of our list upload workflow using a call workflow helper.
 Easy as that!

 With an automated data manipulation workflow like the one we’ve discussed, you can maximize lead conversions and minimize customer support wait times by fueling data-driven insights.
-If you’re interested in seeing more ways that you can use automation to improve revenue processes across your tech stack, sign up for our next weekly group demo.
+If you’re interested in seeing more ways that you can use automation to improve revenue processes across your tech stack, sign up for our next group demo.